logo for nutrition-and-you.com

 • The herb is also used in many vegetable dishes, especially with beans.

-• It is also used as garnish in herb salads.
+• It is also employed as a garnish in herb salads.

 • Roast pork and mushrooms with sage, marjoram and celery leaves.